Egypt·24 October - 3 November 2025

 This morning, we’ll take a short flight to Luxor, also known as Thebes.
 Luxor was the capital of the ancient Egyptian Empire and boasts one-third of the world's ancient monuments.

-After the visit, we'll learn about alabaster, one of the region's most important products.
-After a short explanation, you might want to buy one of these handcrafted items.
-You'll find beautiful items in all price ranges.
+After the visit, we'll learn about alabaster, one of the region's most important products used to make vases and dishware.
+After a short explanation, you might even want to buy one of these handcrafted items.
+You'll find beautiful items at all price points.

-It's time for lunch, and today, we're headed to the Almarsam restaurant.
-After lunch, we'll check into the Al Moudira Hotel, leaving time to relax at the pool and soak in the view of the Nile.
+It's time for lunch, and today, we're headed to the Al-Marsam restaurant.
+After our midday feast, we'll check into the Al Moudira Hotel, leaving time to relax at the pool and soak in the incredible views of the Nile.

 We'll dine al fresco in our hotel's gorgeous courtyard tonight, enjoying vegetables grown on the hotel farm and locally raised meats and fish.